openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 - **Prerequisites:**
  - **Tier 1:** Agility 1 or Might 1
 - **Description:** Like a kensai warrior devoted to mastery of their katana or an assassin who exclusively wields their favored pistols, your training is hyper-focused on a single style of combat to the exclusion of all others.
 - **Effect:** Choose a single weapon (or choose unarmed combat), and specify the attribute that your martial focus relies upon: Agility or Might.
 When making attacks using your chosen weapon, your attribute is considered 1 greater for the purposes of determining attribute dice.
 Your attribute is not changed for purposes of feats, banes, boons, or similar items.
-Because of your intense focus on a single combat style, any damaging attacks that you make without your martial focus suffer disadvantage 1.
+Because of your intense focus on a single combat style, any attacks that you make without your martial focus suffer disadvantage 1.

 ### Master Tracker